 "Gillespie needs to understand that I will not accept any refusals by him to answer my questions, and I will not tolerate any intemperate behavior.
-He will not threaten to "slam me against the wall," like he did in the past, he will not yell threaten to "slam me, like he has done in the past.
-The first time he goes "off the reservation," like he did when Judge Isom ruled against him and like he did at the summary judgment hearing before Judge Cook and like he did when he
+He will not threaten to "slam me against the wall," like he did in the past, he will not yell at me or interrupt me, like he has done in the past.
+The first time he goes "off the reservation," like he did when Judge Isom ruled against him had like he did at the summary judgment hearing before Judge Cook and like he did when he threatened me on the telephone will suspend the deposition, ask the deputies to take him into custody, and contact Judge Arnold."